Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

 \subsubsection{The global height pairing}

-If we do not have sufficiently many rational points on the curve to solve for the height pairing, we need to compute the local heights $h_v$ in the sense of Coleman and Gross, see \S\ref{subsec:coleman-gross}.
+If there are not sufficiently many rational points on the curve to solve for the height pairing, we instead compute the local heights $h_v$ in the sense of Coleman and Gross, see \S\ref{subsec:coleman-gross}.
 For hyperelliptic curves $X/\Q_p$ of odd degree, $h_p(D_1,D_2)$ can be computed using an algorithm due to Balakrishnan--Besser \cite{bb:heights, bb:heightserrata}.
-Based on earlier {\tt SageMath} code due to the first author, we have implemented this in {\tt Magma} for divisors $D_1$ and $D_2$ that split over $\Q_p$ and have support contained in disjoint non-Weierstrass residue disks.
-To compute the local heights $h_\ell$ for $\ell\ne p$, we rely on {\tt Magma}'s implementation of an algorithm for local canonical heights on hyperelliptic curves described in~\cite{Hol14, Mul14}.
-An algorithm for general curves can be found in~\cite{van2020explicit}.
+Based on earlier {\tt SageMath} code due to Balakrishnan, we have implemented this in {\tt Magma} for divisors $D_1$ and $D_2$ that split over $\Q_p$, have support contained in disjoint residue disks and for which no points in the support reduce to Weierstrass points mod $p$.
+To compute the local heights $h_\ell$ for $\ell\ne p$, we rely on {\tt Magma}'s implementation of an algorithm for local canonical heights on hyperelliptic curves described by Holmes and M\"uller~\cite{Hol14, Mul14}.
+An algorithm for general curves was given by van Bommel, Holmes and M\"uller \cite{van2020explicit}.

-In order to solve for the height pairing, we need to find representatives for $r$ independent points in $J(\Q)$ that satisfy the various assumptions mentioned above.
-Our implementation for this task is currently restricted to genus 2 curves, since this step was only necessary for such curves in our work.
+To solve for the height pairing, we need to find representatives for $r$ independent points in $J(\Q)$ that satisfy the assumptions mentioned above.
+Our implementation is currently restricted to genus 2 curves, since this step was only necessary for such curves, but a generalisation to higher genus hyperelliptic curves would be straightforward.